claygiffin/100-coaches-site/src/pages/services/index.md

     reach out so that we can help identify the coach that is the right fit.
 speaking:
   description: >-
-    100 Coaches speakers include some of the world's greatest iconic leaders, cutting edge thinking, and dynamic HR professionals.
-We offer the opportunity to combine speaking engagements with consulting and coaching services to create unique and powerful events.
+    100 Coaches speakers include the world's greatest iconic leaders, cutting edge thinking, and dynamic HR professionals.
+We offer the opportunity to combine speaking engagements with consulting and coaching to create unique and powerful events.
 consulting:
   description: >-
     100 Coaches include some the world's most effective consultants in all areas